nineisten/QubicRareEvo/README.md

 ### During Event (August 6-10, 2025)
 - **Booth Activities**: Deliver Qubic Tickchain pitch, showcasing Quottery and QCap.
 Distribute 36 T-shirts to high-value attendees and use posters/banners for visibility.
 - **Engagement**: Run 50 million QUBIC giveaway via QR code scans or on-site tasks, using NFTs as raffle tickets.
-- **Networking**: Leverage VIP passes for team to attend exclusive sessions, targeting connections with Charles Hoskinson, Veronica Hash, Austin Arnold, and others.
+- **Networking**: Leverage VIP passes for team to attend exclusive sessions, targeting connections with Veronica Hash, Austin Arnold, and others.
 - **Content Creation**: Capture photos/videos for social media to highlight booth activity and interactions.

 ### Post-Event